ibm-messaging/event-streams-samples/kafka-java-console-sample/enterprise_plan.md

 Ensure that the `gradle build` command has produced a zip file artifact under `build/distributions`.

 Navigate to the appropriate Cloud Foundry Account, Organization and Space of your choice.
-If you're new to IBM Cloud then just navigate to the place where your Message Hub instance has been provisioned. *(If you're following this guide from the start then you can skip this step safely as you're already at the location where your Service Alias has been created.)*
+If you're new to IBM Cloud then just navigate to the place where your Event Streams instance has been provisioned. *(If you're following this guide from the start then you can skip this step safely as you're already at the location where your Service Alias has been created.)*

 ## Push the application into IBM Cloud®
 Push the app without starting it immediately by running the following command in the same directory as the `manifest.yml` file: